University Policies and Procedures

 Academic Calendar

 Plymouth State University offers two full-length semesters: the fall semester (August through December) and the spring semester (January through May).
 Multiple parts-of-term are held within the semesters.
 Between these semesters is a term known as winterim which allows students to accelerate their programs, take courses missed during the regular sequence, or catch up in terms of academic progress.
 Courses offered in winterim run on condensed schedules to provide approximately the same number of classroom hours as when these same courses run during the fall and spring semesters.
-During winterim undergraduate students with a 2.33 (minimum) cumulative grade point average may enroll for six credits.
-Students with a cumulative grade point average of less than 2.33 may enroll for six credits, with support from the Academic Student Advocate.
-Any student requesting more than six credits must secure support from the Academic Student Advocate and approval by an academic affairs officer.
+During winterim undergraduate students with a 2.33 (minimum) cumulative grade point average may enroll for eight credits.
+Students with a cumulative grade point average of less than 2.33 may enroll for eight credits, with approval from the Academic Student Advocate.
+Any student requesting more than eight credits must secure approval from the Academic Student Advocate and an academic affairs officer.

 Courses are also offered in the summer term.
 Full courses running on variable schedules are available in these summer parts-of-term.
 A variety of courses are offered, which can accelerate students’ academic progress.
-During the summer term, undergraduate students may enroll for nine credits.
-Any student requesting more than nine credits must secure support from the Academic Student Advocate and approval by an academic affairs officer.
+During the summer term, undergraduate students may enroll for a maximum of 18 credits.
+Any student requesting more than 18 credits must secure approval from the Academic Student Advocate and an academic affairs officer.

 Class Attendance